yamcs/yamcs/docs/server-manual/programs/packet-viewer.rst

 In *online mode*, the splitting of packets is done by Yamcs Server and :program:`packet-viewer` extracts parameters from each packet binary by using the same logic as Yamcs Server would.

-In *offline mode* :program:`packet-viewer` must in addition have access to a local MDB, and requires configuration so that it knows how to decode indidivual packets from a dump file.
+In *offline mode* :program:`packet-viewer` must in addition have access to a local MDB, and requires configuration so that it knows how to decode individual packets from a dump file.
 By default, dump files are assumed to contain concatenated CCSDS.

 Options